GiovaniFonseca/Stuff4Trip/testing.md

  - [x] Delete: User can delete things & preload knows.
  - [x] Valid entry adds to list.
  - [x] User disables Javascript, is notified they need to turn it on to use the site.
+    * From a Home screen, navigate: Apps icon(Google)Chrome Chrome icon.
+      If unavailable, swipe up from the center of the display then tap Chrome Chrome icon.
+    * Tap the Menu icon (upper right)
+    * Tap Settings.
+    * From the Advanced section, tap Site settings.
+    * Tap JavaScript.
+    * Tap the JavaScript switch to turn on or turn off.
  - [x] No console errors
  - [x] Looks good on Mobile, Tablet and Desktop